MarinaJuzgado/Concept-Bottleneck-Models-on-CelebA/README.md

 list_landmarks_align_celeba.txt
 img_align_celeba.zip
 ```

+**Option B — Direct download via torchvision:** If you don't have the dataset locally, `torchvision.datasets.CelebA` supports `download=True`, which fetches the files directly from the source.
+This is slower but requires no manual setup.

-These are copied to Colab's local storage and loaded using `torchvision.datasets.CelebA` with `download=False`.
-See the notebook for the full setup cell.
+See the notebook for the full dataset setup cell.

 ---